То provide a complete analysis of the current skills and needs to improve the technological sectors towards Environmental Technology Verification.

 Date: 2018-05-28 18:08:10

-Last April the European Commission updated the EU ETV General Verification Protocol (GVP).
+In April, 2018 the European Commission updated the EU ETV General Verification Protocol (GVP).
 The previous version, which was published in August 2016, has been updated with the integration of all relevant references to the ISO Standard 14034.

 When the European Commission launched the voluntary scheme for Environmental Technology Verification (ETV) on an experimental basis through the EU ETV pilot programme, experts decided to create a document for supporting this initiative.